Do you ship internationally?

 Don't be afraid, just trust us, circulars are much better.
 Just give them a try (at first they might feel strange, but after a couple of rows you will fall in love with them)!

 Where is Big Loop yarn and knitted products made?

-Big Loop Yarn is 100% domestic ( Made in USA) - The fibers are sourced all over the USA and then it's dyed and spun into yarn at our mill in Key Largo, FL.
+Big Loop Yarn is 100% domestic ( Made in USA) - The fibers are sourced all over the USA where it's dyed and then spun into yarn at our mill in Key Largo, FL.